Post three of three, in section For Teachers

 On the other hand, in the case of an unhealthy or dangerous psychotic episode, medication and other practical support can be vital for people’s recovery.
 Sometimes even against the will of the person experiencing it.

 Emergency services and mental health professionals are trained to medicalise psychotic experiences.
 This does hold value for keeping people safe – medication and a physically safe place can be the first step in someone’s recovery; however, pathologising people’s experiences typically does not lead to healing or integration in the medium or long term.
-Also, psychiatric wards are not places that are designed for recovery, healing and integration.
+Also, psychiatric wards are not places that are designed for recovery, healing, and integration.

-This guide introduces some of the key ways to relate to experience in this more whole way, whether you are supporting a loved one, working with people who suffer from psychosis or are going through these experiences yourself.
+This guide introduces some of the key ways to relate to experience in this more whole way, whether you are supporting a loved one, working with people who suffer from psychosis, or are going through these experiences yourself.

 It is written primarily with people who are experiencing spiritual psychosis in mind, but the information may be used to relate to psychosis.

-Levels of Psychosis
+Levels of Distress and Healing

 I have defined some levels to help locate where the person who is experiencing the psychosis might be.
 This isn’t meant as a diagnostic tool or medical description of someone’s experience, but this will give you some understanding of: